rudderlabs/terraform-provider-rudderstack/README.md

 $ terraform init && terraform apply
 ```

-# Related
+## Related
    1) https://github.com/rudderlabs/cp-client-go : This repo implements REST API client for RudderStack control plane in Golang.
+   2) https://github.com/rudderlabs/rscp_pyclient : This repo implements REST API client for RudderStack control plane in Python.
+Few helper methods, useful for RudderStack's Terraform provider also found there.
-   2) https://segment-migrator.dev-rudder.rudderlabs.com/ : If you are trying to migrate from Segment to RudderStack, you can use this web app to migrate.
+   3) https://github.com/rudderlabs/segment-migrator: If you are trying to migrate from Segment to RudderStack, you can use [this](https://segment-migrator.dev-rudder.rudderlabs.com/) web app to migrate.

-# License
+## License

 RudderStack Terraform Provider is released under the [MIT License][mit_license].

-# Contribute
+## Contribute

 We would love to see you contribute to RudderStack.
 Get more information on how to contribute [here](CONTRIBUTING.md).

-# Follow Us
+## Follow Us

 - [RudderStack Blog][rudderstack-blog]
 - [Slack][slack]